mkb93/pomodoro-app-ts/README.md

   react is good because itll be easier to make it quickly because those components are already integrated in the framework.
   I found mention of svelte to learn more about writing clean code so we'll see.

-  what is svg in html and react? christmas eve fake commit
+  what is svg in html and react?